 A: I will preface this question with the fact that I read 1 or 2 books per DAY.
 To say I read a lot is an understatement.
 But last year I read "Water For Elephants" www.amazon.com/Water-Elephants… by Sara Gruen and it was awesome.
 Great story set in the depression era and the golden age of the circus.
 Amazing.
 Just go read it.

 Q26: Anything else that you'd like to add or ask us here at Nude-Form?

 A: First off, keep up the good work guys!
 There are a ton of nude-appreciation groups on dA, and you guys are by far one of the best, if not the best period.
 I love this interview series, and I'm glad it gives me a chance to reach out to fans outside of my current base.
 Groups like yours make :devart a better place, and I cannot thank you enough for this oppurtunity.

 Be sure to check out my other interviews, books, magazines and so on over in my journals if you're so inclined, and keep an eye on my schedule for upcoming gallery shows and book signings.
 I love meeting fellow deviants!

-If anyone in #Nude-Form land, wishes to be considered for a future interview, you are encourage to contact the group of your interest.
+If anyone in Nude-Form land, wishes to be considered for a future interview, you are encourage to contact the group of your interest.
 We'll see what we can do

-Edit: We have submitted this interview as a dA news article [link] .
+Edit: We have submitted this interview as a dA news article news.deviantart.com/article/13… .
 You are encouraged to "love it".
 In helps keep it higher in the rankings & helps get read by more people.